ayufan/gitlab-ci-multi-runner/README.md

 * Works on Ubuntu, Debian and OS X (should also work on other Linux distributions)
 * Allows to customize job running environment
 * Automatic configuration reload without restart
-* Easy to use setup with support for docker, docker-ssh or ssh running environments
+* Easy to use setup with support for docker, docker-ssh, parallels or ssh running environments
 * Enables caching of Docker containers

 ### Install and initial configuration